honeymarket/coloss/README.md

-# COLOSS statistics
+# COLOSS data

-Currently, [COLOSS](http://coloss.org/) statistics is not easily available.
+Currently, [COLOSS](http://coloss.org/) data is not easily available.
 This project aims to improve that situation.

 ## Data